abdurrahman720/react-swipeable-button/readme.md

 **v1.2.0**

-- Added `buttonReset` method to reset the component
+- Added `buttonReset` method to handle resetting the button's swipe state programmatically.
-- Added `buttonComplete` method to complete the component
+- Added `buttonComplete` method to handle completing the button's swipe state programmatically.

 Check all the changes in the [Release Notes](https://github.com/abdurrahman720/react-swipeable-button/releases)